MirrorNetworking/MirrorDocs/manual/general/changelog/README.md

 * Unity 6 Compatibility.
 * PlayerContollers have been overhauled and examples updated.
 * ServerTeleport added to NetworkTransform.
-* Ping/Traffic/FPS Graphs
+* Ping/Traffic/FPS Graphs.
-* PickupsDropsChilds example with Robot Kyle created
+* PickupsDropsChilds example with Robot Kyle created.

 ### Fixes